alcomposer/plugdata_wiki_wip/UI-Overview.md

 ![add parameter panel](screenshots/add_parameter_panel.png)

 **Add new parameter** allows you to add new parameter automation to plugdata.
 This is most useful when plugdata runs as a plugin in a host (such as a Digital Audio Workstation DAW).

-Parameters are added with a default name, *param1,2,3 etc* which can be changed by double-clicking on the name area. [!WARNING] Changing the name will not change the name at this point of any parameters already added to the canvas.
+Parameters are added with a default name, *param1,2,3 etc* which can be changed by double-clicking on the name area. :warning: Changing the name will not change the name at this point of any parameters already added to the canvas.

 Parameters can added to any canvas by click and dragging over the name area, and dropping into a canavs of your choice.